Jacob Riis: Theodore Roosevelt

 Jacob Riis had both a close friendship and on-going, professional relationship with political figure Theodore Roosevelt.
 Their relationship began in 1895 when Roosevelt was appointed as president of the Board of Commissioners of the New York City Police Department.
 He asked Riis to show him nighttime police work.
 During their first tour, the pair found that nine out of ten patrolmen were missing.
 Riis wrote about this for the next day's newspaper, and for the rest of Roosevelt's term the force was more attentive.
 Riis then continued to serve as an advisor to Roosevelt both on the local and eventually federal level.

-Roosevelt was greatly inspired by Riis' work.
+Roosevelt was greatly inspired by Riis's work.
 He personally ensured the closure of the police-managed lodging rooms in which Riis had suffered during his first years in New York.
 After reading the exposés, Roosevelt was so deeply affected by Riis's sense of justice that he befriended Riis for life, later remarking, "Jacob Riis, whom I am tempted to call the best American I ever knew, although he was already a young man when he came hither from Denmark".

 After Roosevelt became president, he wrote a tribute to Riis in the March 1901 edition of McClure's Magazine.
 He wrote:

-Roosevelt's three page tribute honored Jacob Riis for his gift of expression and his ability to make others see what he saw and feel what he felt.
+Roosevelt's three-page tribute honored Jacob Riis for his gift of expression and his ability to make others see what he saw and feel what he felt.
 Roosevelt viewed Riis as a powerful promoter of change who allowed no failure to stop him from seeking reform.
 As long as Riis continued pursuing useful work, Roosevelt believed he would have no trouble receiving more than enough support.

 Roosevelt believed society would benefit from more active reformers such as Riis.
-In fact, it was in part due to Riis' influence that Roosevelt instituted the White House Conference on Children as a means to aid the children exposed in How the Other Half Lives and Children of the Tenements.
+In fact, it was in part due to Riis's influence that Roosevelt instituted the White House Conference on Children as a means to aid the children exposed in How the Other Half Lives and Children of the Tenements.

 For his part, Riis wrote a campaign biography of Roosevelt that praised him.